bladehr8/WebApi/_posts/2015-03-25-Complex-Entity-As-Function-Parameter.md

 {% highlight csharp %}
 ~/odata/Customers/Default.EntityFunction(a1=@x,a2=@y)?@x={\"@odata.id\":\"http://localhost/odata/Customers(2)\"}&@y={\"value\":[{\"@odata.id\":\"http://localhost/odata/Customers(2)\"},{\"@odata.id\":\"http://localhost/odata/Customers(3)\"}]}
 {% endhighlight %}

 ### FromODataUri

-'[FromODataUri]' is mandatory for complex, entity and all collection, however, it is optional for Primitive & Enum.
-For string, the value will contain single quotes without '[FromODataUri]'.
+'[FromODataUri]' is mandatory for complex, entity and all collection.
+However, it is optional for Primitive & Enum.
+But for string primitive type, the value will contain single quotes without '[FromODataUri]'.

 Thanks.